Sugar Beet (100 days)

 These large gangly roots produce a natural source of sugar.
-The roots are very sweet and can be used fresh to add sweetness to dishes.
+Sugar Beet roots are very sweet and can be used fresh to add sweetness to dishes.
 With some research in processing and recipes, they can be made into sugar, syrup, molasses, and wine.
-Fun to grow and you will be pleasantly surprise when you try a bite of one.
+The Sugar Beet is fun to grow and you will be pleasantly surprised when you try a bite of one.

 Germination: 5-10 days

 Germination Temperature: Optimum soil temperatures 50-85ºF.
 Soaking seed overnight aids in germination.